-- 1.10 The social assessment of the project has been carried out to assess the potential adverse impacts associated with this Project.
-This assessment is done also in line with the RPF.
+1.10 The social assessment of the project has been carried out to assess the potential adverse impacts associated with this Project.
+This assessment is also in line with the National Rehabilitation and Resettlement Policy (NRRP) 2007 and the World Bank operational policies relating to social safeguards.
 The following sections provide an outline methodologies adopted for this SIA.
-(Detailed methodology is attached as annexure 1.1). - (i) Census and Baseline Socio-Economic Survey: Based on final alignments and detailed measurement survey of land and structure, a census and baseline socio-economic survey was carried out during the months of November -December 2011. - (ii) Stakeholders Consultation: The SIA involved extensive Stakeholder Consultations (over 30) at individual and village levels.
-Key primary stakeholders that participated in consultations organized by the SIA consultant in collaboration with DFCCIL included land losers, people losing residences and shops, people losing trees, other assets such as pump sets, management committees of the affected common property resources, squatters, artisans, women, vulnerable people, and village elders.
-Secondary stake holders who participated included local representatives, leaders, NGOs, state government and DFCCIL field officials.
+(Detailed methodology is attached as annexure 1.1).

+- (i) Census and Baseline Socio-Economic Survey: Based on final alignments and detailed measurement survey of land and structure, a census and baseline socioeconomic survey was carried out during the months of November -December 2011.
+Census survey has established using the CUT-OFF-DATE of November 2011. - (ii) Stakeholders Consultation: The SIA involved extensive Stakeholder Consultations (over 30) at individual and village levels.
 Another round of consultations has been planned at Tahsil and District level as the project planning progresses after UP Assembly election.